 Get current auto loan rates and choose a loan that’s right for you

 Car loan interest rates change frequently, so it’s important to keep track of them.
-Your loan’s interest rate influences how much you’re going to pay for month to month.
+Your loan’s interest rate influences how much you’re going to pay each month.
 And a lower interest rate can mean thousands of dollars in savings.
-Our rate table can help you know the best time to buy a new or a used car.
+Our rate table can help you know the best time to buy a new or used car.

 |Dates||60-month new car||48-month new car||36-month used car|

 What’s the best credit score for a low-interest loan?

 Credit scores of 740 or higher — what’s considered excellent credit — will help you qualify for the lowest auto loan interest rates.
 But even if your credit score is lower, you may still qualify for a decent rate.